fbpx

 This goes beyond the usual calls to build Jewish pride, which is necessary but not sufficient.
 What “Tragic Awakening” does is close the loop between Jewish pride and Jewish hatred.

-Jew haters don’t just hate Jews because they’re hateful or hypocritical or evil.
+Jew haters are not just hateful or hypocritical or evil.
 They hate Jews because of something deeper inside of Judaism, something connected to what Jews represent, to what Jews have brought to the world and especially to Western civilization.
+What nourishes Jewish pride is also what nourishes Jew hatred.

-As Shore said during the discussion Saturday night, at the very least he hopes the film will start a conversation.
+As Shore said during the discussion, at the very least he hopes the film will start a conversation.
 Finding goodness in the Jews and in Jewish ideas at a time when much of the world is coming down on us is not a bad way to start.

 Did you enjoy this article?